TTEC (NASDAQ:TTEC) Updates FY 2022 Earnings Guidance

 TTEC (NASDAQ:TTEC – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $4.700-$4.970 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $4.870.
 The company issued revenue guidance of $2.58 billion-$2.61 billion, compared to the consensus revenue estimate of $2.48 billion.TTEC also updated its Q1 2022 guidance to $0.980-$1.040 EPS.

-A number of research firms have commented on TTEC.
-Zacks Investment Research upgraded shares of TTEC from a hold rating to a buy rating and set a $86.00 price objective on the stock in a research note on Thursday, March 10th.
-Craig Hallum reduced their price objective on shares of TTEC from $130.00 to $120.00 in a research note on Thursday, March 3rd.
-Morgan Stanley downgraded shares of TTEC from an equal weight rating to an underweight rating and reduced their price objective for the company from $100.00 to $90.00 in a research note on Monday, January 10th.
-Finally, Canaccord Genuity Group reduced their price objective on shares of TTEC from $130.00 to $120.00 in a research note on Thursday, March 3rd.
-One investment analyst has rated the stock with a sell rating and four have assigned a buy rating to the company’s stock.
-According to MarketBeat, the stock has an average rating of Buy and a consensus target price of $109.20.
+A number of research analysts have weighed in on the company.
+Craig Hallum decreased their price target on TTEC from $130.00 to $120.00 in a research note on Thursday, March 3rd.
+Zacks Investment Research upgraded TTEC from a hold rating to a buy rating and set a $86.00 target price for the company in a research note on Thursday, March 10th.
+StockNews.com initiated coverage on TTEC in a research note on Thursday.
+They set a hold rating for the company.
+Morgan Stanley downgraded TTEC from an equal weight rating to an underweight rating and reduced their target price for the stock from $100.00 to $90.00 in a research note on Monday, January 10th.
+Finally, Canaccord Genuity Group reduced their price target on TTEC from $130.00 to $120.00 in a research note on Thursday, March 3rd.
+One research analyst has rated the stock with a sell rating, one has issued a hold rating and four have issued a buy rating to the stock.
+According to data from MarketBeat.com, the company presently has a consensus rating of Buy and a consensus price target of $109.20.

 The company also recently disclosed a Semi-Annual dividend, which will be paid on Wednesday, April 20th.
-Investors of record on Thursday, March 31st will be issued a $0.50 dividend.
-This represents a dividend yield of 1.3%.
-The ex-dividend date of this dividend is Wednesday, March 30th.
-This is a boost from TTEC’s previous Semi-Annual dividend of $0.47.
-TTEC’s dividend payout ratio (DPR) is 31.65%.
+Investors of record on Thursday, March 31st will be given a dividend of $0.50 per share.
+The ex-dividend date is Wednesday, March 30th.
+This represents a yield of 1.3%.
+This is a positive change from TTEC’s previous Semi-Annual dividend of $0.47.
+TTEC’s payout ratio is currently 31.65%.

-In other TTEC news, Director Gregory A. Conley sold 2,500 shares of the firm’s stock in a transaction dated Thursday, March 17th.
-The shares were sold at an average price of $83.00, for a total transaction of $207,500.00.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-60.90% of the stock is owned by company insiders.
+In other TTEC news, Director Gregory A. Conley sold 2,500 shares of the company’s stock in a transaction dated Thursday, March 17th.
+The stock was sold at an average price of $83.00, for a total value of $207,500.00.
+The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
+Insiders own 60.90% of the company’s stock.

-A number of institutional investors have recently added to or reduced their stakes in the business.
-Norges Bank bought a new position in shares of TTEC during the 4th quarter valued at about $14,974,000.
-Charles Schwab Investment Management Inc. boosted its holdings in shares of TTEC by 2.0% in the fourth quarter.
-Charles Schwab Investment Management Inc. now owns 130,554 shares of the business services provider’s stock worth $11,822,000 after buying an additional 2,506 shares during the period.
-Morgan Stanley boosted its holdings in shares of TTEC by 40.0% in the second quarter.
-Morgan Stanley now owns 89,262 shares of the business services provider’s stock worth $9,202,000 after buying an additional 25,511 shares during the period.
-Goldman Sachs Group Inc. boosted its holdings in shares of TTEC by 4.5% during the fourth quarter.
-Goldman Sachs Group Inc. now owns 72,823 shares of the business services provider’s stock worth $6,594,000 after purchasing an additional 3,166 shares during the period.
-Finally, Legal & General Group Plc boosted its holdings in shares of TTEC by 2.9% during the fourth quarter.
-Legal & General Group Plc now owns 53,285 shares of the business services provider’s stock worth $4,825,000 after purchasing an additional 1,498 shares during the period.
-35.96% of the stock is currently owned by hedge funds and other institutional investors.
+A number of hedge funds have recently bought and sold shares of the stock.
+Norges Bank acquired a new position in TTEC during the 4th quarter worth approximately $14,974,000.
+BlackRock Inc. raised its stake in TTEC by 3.1% during the 4th quarter.
+BlackRock Inc. now owns 2,834,994 shares of the business services provider’s stock worth $256,708,000 after buying an additional 84,161 shares during the period.
+Goldman Sachs Group Inc. raised its stake in shares of TTEC by 4.5% in the fourth quarter.
+Goldman Sachs Group Inc. now owns 72,823 shares of the business services provider’s stock worth $6,594,000 after purchasing an additional 3,166 shares during the last quarter.
+Allianz Asset Management GmbH raised its stake in shares of TTEC by 98.1% in the fourth quarter.
+Allianz Asset Management GmbH now owns 18,746 shares of the business services provider’s stock worth $1,697,000 after purchasing an additional 9,283 shares during the last quarter.
+Finally, California State Teachers Retirement System raised its stake in shares of TTEC by 2.6% in the fourth quarter.
+California State Teachers Retirement System now owns 26,006 shares of the business services provider’s stock worth $2,355,000 after purchasing an additional 664 shares during the last quarter.
+35.96% of the stock is currently owned by institutional investors and hedge funds.

 TTEC Company Profile (Get Rating)